dr-leo/pandaSDMX/doc/usage.rst

     cat_resp = ecb.get(resource_type = 'categoryscheme')
     type(cat_resp)
-    cat_msg = cat_resp.msg
-    type(cat_msg)
+    type(cat_resp.msg)
-    cat_header = cat_msg.header
+    cat_header = cat_resp.header
     type(cat_header)
-    categorisations = cat_msg.categorisations
+    categorisations = cat_resp.categorisations
     type(categorisations)

 The content of the SDMX message, its header and its payload are exposed as attributes.
+These are also accessible directly from the containing
+:class:`pandasdmx.api.Response` instance (new in v0.3.2).
+We will use this shortcut throughout this document.
+But keep in mind that all payload is attached to a :class:`pandasdmx.model.Message` instance, rather than the Response object.

-Try ``dir(cat_msg)`` to find out that we have not only obtained the category scheme, but also the dataflows and categorisations.
+Try ``dir(cat_resp.msg)`` to see what we have received:
+There is not only the category scheme, but also the dataflows and categorisations.
 This is because the ``get`` method has set the ``references`` parameter to the appropriate default value.
 We can see this from the URL: